 by Brian O'Toole | Oct 2, 2023

-BookSmart is a free digital library of books appropriate for children 3-12 years old.
-It features hundreds of books in numerous languages, including English and Spanish.
-It can be used to enhance in- and out-of-school reading, to help parents engage in conversations around books, and to provide book access and programming for out-of-school clubs and libraries.
-This platform can be viewed as a website or downloaded as an app on any electronic device that uses iOS or Android software.
-No personal information is required to access these digital books.
-Simply visit booksmart.world/facct to get started, or click the link below.
+BookSmart is a free digital library for children 3-12 years old.
+It showcases digital books in various languages, including English and Spanish.
+BookSmart can be viewed as a website or downloaded as an app on any electronic device that uses iOS or Android software.
+It can be used:

 by Brian O'Toole | Sep 6, 2022